-Window Horses (2016)
+5. Window Horses (2016)

 Window Horses is a poignant coming-of-age tale and family drama that tackles cultural identity and immigration without being preachy.
 The simple truths here are so on point I see it in real life myself – people romanticize other cultures while ignoring their own, getting lost in an ideal that may not even be true.
-The distinct animation style and poetry is an added bonus.
+The distinct animation style and poetry are an added bonus.

-Shape of Voice (2016)
+4. Shape of Voice (2016)

 Shape of Voice is an honest teen drama with rare psychological depth.
 Told from the perspective of a loner who was once a bully, it tackles bullying, isolation, suicide, and teen relationships, all without resorting to high school cliches of sex and romance.
 It’s incidental framing, sound design, and overlapping narratives tell us the value of communication in human connections.